North Bristol NHS Trust: Brunel Building, Southmead Hospital

 The trust opened the doors of its new building, Brunel, at Southmead Hospital, in 2014.

-At the heart of the 800 bed hospital is a public concourse which simplifies access to the medical wards and departments.
+At the heart of the 800-bed hospital is a public concourse which simplifies access to the medical wards and departments.
 The concourse, known as the 'atrium', is naturally lit and ventilated and provides cafes, winter gardens and artwork.
 Bedrooms have large areas of unobstructed glazing and are naturally ventilated, providing the patient with control of their own environment.
-The bedroom wings are located on the eastern side, naturally shaded from the afternoon sun by the mechanically ventilated clinical block which houses 24 state of the art operating theatres, intra-operative MRI suite, 48 critical care bedrooms, advanced imaging suites, cardiac catheter labs and endoscopy unit.
+The bedroom wings are on the eastern side, naturally shaded from the afternoon sun by the mechanically ventilated clinical block which houses 24 operating theatres, intra-operative MRI suite, 48 critical care bedrooms, advanced imaging suites, cardiac catheter labs and endoscopy unit.
 Of the 800 beds, 75% are single en-suite rooms, aiming to improve patient dignity and privacy.

-The trust's Brunel Building has been honoured with two RIBA awards, an internationally-recognised mark of excellence awarded by the Royal Institute of British Architects.
+The trust's Brunel Building has received two RIBA awards, an internationally-recognised mark of excellence awarded by the Royal Institute of British Architects.
 The building, designed by BDP architects, won RIBA South West Award 2018 for its architecture, as well as RIBA South West Client of the Year 2018.

 The hospital recruited a group of volunteers, known as 'Move Makers', to aid the transition from the Frenchay site.
 The volunteers proved useful, so it was decided to keep them on indefinitely.
-In 2019 were awarded the Queen's Award for Voluntary Service.
+In 2019, they were awarded the Queen's Award for Voluntary Service.